How To Choose a Dog Trainer & Dog Trainer Certifications

 What dog training school someone went to won’t help a parent as much as knowing who the trainer is certified from, what they are certified in, and what level of certification they have.
 Here are the minimum certifications and affiliations recommended for every certified trainer and behaviorist.

 - International Association of Animal Behavior Consultants (IAABC) Certified Dog Behavior Consultants (CDBC).
 The equivalent of a dog psychologist

 - Certification Council for Professional Dog Trainers (CCPDT)

 - Fear-Free Training Certification

-- In rarer cases, if your behaviorist thinks your dog might need psychopharmaceuticals they will recommend a Board Certified Veterinary Behaviorist.
+- In other cases, if your dog behaviorist thinks your dog might need psychopharmaceuticals they will recommend a Board Certified Veterinary Behaviorist.
 The equivalent of a dog psychiatrist.

 Certainly, you wouldn’t send your child to a nursery school that practices corporal punishment.
 Nor should you with your dog.

-Most of my clients come from veterinarian recommendations, word of mouth and from parents that have already seen several dog trainers and behaviorist before me, so don’t give up.
+Most of my clients come from veterinarian recommendations, word of mouth and from parents that have already seen several dog trainers and behaviorists before me, so don’t give up.

 That’s a great question and the most important one you can ask a dog trainer, behaviorist, or pet professional.

 It’s how you can separate the wheat from the chaff.